 - Cocoa powder: Use Dutch processed or natural cocoa.

-Step 8: Ice the cake.
-Pour the icing into a cup and just drizzle it evenly over the top in a circular motion around the cake.
-The icing will naturally drip down along the sides.
+Step 8: (Photo 8 above) Mix together the cinnamon and sugar.
+Scoop up some of the cinnamon sugar.
+Press it with your hands allover the cake.
+This will be messy!
+Whisk the powdered sugar and milk together.
+Pour the icing into a cup and just drizzle it over the top in a circular motion around the cake.

 Hint: Place your cake on a cake decorating turntable when coating it with cinnamon sugar.
 It’s not necessary but it makes it a little easier.